Pupil Voice is an important part of our school. It is used to help the school make decisions that have an impact on us, the children.

 Our First Meeting!

 Pupil Voice had an excellent first meeting where they discussed lots of important information.
-They discussed what lunch time clubs they would like teachers to run and thought about what national and local charity we would like to support this year.
-They have been set the task to go and discuss this with their class, collect lots of ideas ready for our next meeting!
+They discussed what the role of Pupil Voice was and how they could fulfil their role.
+They then went on to discuss which charities the school should support.
+As a group, they had to discuss a local charity and a national charity.
+Each member was then set the task to go and discuss this with their class, collect lots of ideas ready for our next meeting!